vivek-shilimkar/hosted-providers-e2e/README.md

 2. RANCHER_PASSWORD - Admin Password for login.
 We currently only test with 'admin' user.
 3. CATTLE_TEST_CONFIG: Config file containing cluster and cloud credential information, for e.g. cattle-config-provisioning.yaml and cattle-config-import.yaml in the root directory.
 4. PROVIDER: Type of the hosted provider you want to test.
 Acceptable values - gke, eks, aks
+5. DOWNSTREAM_KUBERNETES_VERSION (optional): Downstream cluster Kubernetes version to test.
+If the env var is not provided, the value is obtained from the config, if even that is not available, it uses a provider specific default value.

 To run GKE:
 1. GCP_CREDENTIALS - a Service Account with a JSON private key and provide the JSON here.
 These IAM roles are required: